Meet your new go-to vanilla cake. This vegan pound cake, or vegan Madeira cake, is a simple to make buttery loaf cake with a perfect crumb.

 Add half the dry ingredients to the wet and mix through with a large spoon before adding the second half.
 Mix until combined, but no more.

 Step 5.
 Spoon the batter into a prepared loaf tin and using a spoon or baking palette knife, smooth it out nice and level.
+It's a thick batter, don't worry, it's supposed to be.

 Bake the cake for around 55-60 minutes and voila, a buttery, melt-in-your-mouth vegan pound cake is all yours.